robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-sessions.md

 ---
 <h3>The Setup</h3>

-Your friend, the noble Steve Steveington, has been really getting your goat recently.
+You are engaged in a titanic battle of wills and pranking with your good friend and mortal enemy, Steve Steveington.
+Last week he went too far, and did some things to your World of Warcraft character that you would really rather not talk about.
+You are now officially at war(craft).

 You have to hit him where it hurts.
-In his Tinder account.
+Totally destroy something that he loves.
+You have to gain access to his <a href="http://www.gotinder.com/" target="_blank">Tinder</a> account.

 It’s now 4pm.
-Steve Steveington has gone to make a sandwich, and has made the fatal error of forgetting to lock his computer.
-Your research suggest that he usually favours peanut butter and banana for his late afternoon snack, and that you most likely have 2 minutes alone with his computer, perhaps 3 if he has trouble locating the peanut butter jar that you strategically hid behind the mustard.
+You and Steve Steveington are kicking back in his front room.
+He has gone to make a sandwich, and has made the fatal error of forgetting to lock his computer.
+You have discovered that all you need is a little time with his laptop's Facebook session and you can bust into his Tinder account on your phone.

+Your research suggest that he usually favours peanut butter and banana for his late afternoon snacks, and that you most likely have 2 minutes alone with his computer, perhaps 3 if he has trouble locating the peanut butter jar that you strategically hid behind the mustard.
+Game on.

 <h3>Phase 1 - The Cookie Toss</h3>

-You’ve trained for this moment for months, but even 3 minutes is not enough time to execute your entire plan end-to-end.
+You’ve trained for this moment for days, but even 3 minutes is not enough time to execute your entire plan end-to-end.
 You keep calm.
 You can use this small window of opportunity to throw his Facebook session from his laptop onto yours, then continue with the next phase right under his oblivious nose.

 His session is in his browser cookies.
 You get his facebook.com cookies, you get his session.